bbinet/PyGall/README.rst

 an isolated Python environment.

-Prior to actually install PyGall and its dependencies, you should install the libjpeg development files, which are needed to compile the Python Imaging Library dependency.
+Prior to actually install PyGall and its dependencies, you should install the libjpeg and python development files, which are needed to compile the Python Imaging Library dependency.
 On Debian Linux you can do::

-    $ sudo aptitude install libjpeg-dev
+    $ sudo aptitude install build-essential libjpeg-dev python-dev

 Then you can install PyGall with the following command::

     $ easy_install PyGall

 PyGall is now installed.
-Let's create a configuration file for you PyGall photo gallery::
+Let's generate a configuration file for your PyGall photo gallery::

     $ paster make-config PyGall pygall.ini